David Zurawik: Career

-In addition to his position with the Baltimore Sun, Zurawik is a communications and media studies assistant professor at Goucher College in Towson, Maryland.
+Zurawik retired from The Baltimore Sun in 2021.
+He continues to teach at Goucher College in Towson, Maryland.

 He is also an editor for SAGE Publications.

 Books

 Zurawik is the author of The Jews of Prime Time (2003).
 After that book was published, Zurawik reported that he was working on a biography of Gertrude Berg based on records stored at Syracuse University.

 Awards and honors

 In 2015, Zurawik won the National Press Club's Arthur Rowse Award for Press Criticism in print.

 Also in 2015, he was named a finalist in the Best Commentary category of the Mirror Awards, presented by Syracuse University's Newhouse School of Public Communications.

 In 2016, he took home a first-place Excellence-in-Features award from the Society for Features Journalism in the Blog Portfolio category.

 In 2017, he won another Arthur Rowse Award for press criticism, a National Press Club award.

 In June 2017, he was given a third-place Arts & Entertainment award by the Society for Features Journalism.